libp2p.pubsub package

 async closed_stream(network: INetwork, stream: INetStream) None

-• stream – stream that was closed
+The stream that was closed.

 async connected(network: INetwork, conn: INetConn) None